DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 There is actually misleading information in this validation of whether the leaf is healthy.
 It only states *with or whitout* mildew with a high presicion.
 There is also an option that the leaf has mildew but in a very small amount where there is no human visual trace of it.
 With that stated, this deep learning algoritm can differentiate from these two options within the goal range.\
 ***Validation*** is made from a seperate folder from the test set.
-To take an analogy, we do not want to exercise laying puzzel or performing an iq test to validate our skills with a puzzel or test we already done one.
+This force the algorithm to get the result of pattern recognition rather than memorising.

 The train test and validation ratio is 70%, 20% and 10%.